Michael J. Alexander

-For many years he was a member of the Scottish team in Radio 4's Round Britain quiz show.
+For many years he was a member of the Scottish team in Radio 4's Round Britain Quiz show.

+Alexander died on 5 November 2023, at the age of 82.

 Beowulf translation

-Alexander states that his verse translation of Beowulf imitated the form of the original, "stimulated by the example of Ezra Pound's version of [the Old English poem] 'The Seafarer'".
+Alexander stated that his verse translation of Beowulf imitated the form of the original, "stimulated by the example of Ezra Pound's version of [the Old English poem] 'The Seafarer'".
 The scholar Hugh Magennis calls Alexander's translation "accessible but not reductive", notes that it sold "hundreds of thousands" of copies and that it was liked by both students and teachers, and devotes a whole chapter of his book on translating Beowulf to it.